Promised Land (The Vampire Diaries): Plot

-Elena, Stefan and Maria arrive at Mystic Falls but Liv and Luke (Chris Brochu) ambush them and by using magic they cause their car to crush.
+Elena, Stefan and Maria arrive at Mystic Falls but Liv and Luke (Chris Brochu) ambush them and cause their car to crush by using magic.
 Maria dies and Elena and Stefan try to get away from them.
 Liv and Luke want to kill at least one of them so the travelers will not be able to complete the spell that will strip away all the magic from Mystic Falls.
 In the meantime, the travelers started the spell and Liv and Luke start losing their magic power.
 Elena and Stefan's rings also stop working and they start getting burned by the sun.
 They run and hide to avoid the sun and head to find Damon, Caroline and the rest.
 Maria's spirit appears to Bonnie to pass to the other side and asks Bonnie to tell Julian that she tried to save him.

-Back at the Salvatore house, Julian tries to help Damon to take Markos by surprise and he attacks him by biting him.
+Back at the Salvatore house, Julian tries to help Damon to take Markos by surprise and attacks him by biting him.
 Markos pushes him away while Julian's fangs disappear because of the spell that the travelers already started.
 Damon's ring stops working as well and the wound of the gunshot that killed him appears on his chest.
 Damon and Julian run away to get out of the range of the spell so they will not die.

-Caroline tries to pack their things and leave the dorm and while Bonnie should be doing the same, she just sits without doing anything.
+Caroline tries to pack their things and leave the dorm.
+While Bonnie should be doing the same, she just sits without doing anything.
 Caroline asks her why she is not helping and Bonnie says that she might have found a way to bring them back to life but she needs Enzo's help.
-Enzo finds Maria at the Other Side and she asks her if she knows the spell that the travelers used to bring Markos back and Maria says she does and she is willing to help them, but with the Other Side falling apart, Maria is drawn away by the force that draws away the people from the Other Side.
-Enzo and Bonnie lose their only chance to manage to bring the ones they need back in life.
+Enzo finds Maria at the Other Side and he asks her if she knows the spell that the travelers used to bring Markos back.
+Maria says she does and is willing to help them, but with the Other Side falling apart, Maria is drawn away by the force that draws away the people from the Other Side.
+Enzo and Bonnie lose their only chance to manage to bring the ones they need back into life.

-Jeremy (Steven R. McQueen) finds Damon running in the street and picks him up and they go and find Stefan, Elena, Caroline and Matt (Zach Roerig).
-Matt and Jeremy decided to go back to Mystic Falls while the rest should try to get as far away as they can.
+Jeremy (Steven R. McQueen) finds Damon running in the street and picks him up.
+They go and find Stefan, Elena, Caroline and Matt (Zach Roerig).
+Matt and Jeremy decid to go back to Mystic Falls while the rest should try to get as far away as they can.
 Damon and Elena leave with Jeremy's car while Stefan and Caroline stay behind to wait for Bonnie.
 Julian appears and asks about Maria.
 Stefan tells him that Maria is dead, and Julian starts a fight with Stefan where he ends up killing him by ripping his heart out.
 Julian says that that is the way to stop the spell and leaves, while Caroline is in shock crying over Stefan's body.